a row of young students at their desks writing in workbooks

 Language

 The language program aims to improve written and oral expression.
-To strengthen their writing skills, students study grammar, punctuation, spelling, paragraphing, and how to write effective paragraphs.
+To strengthen their writing skills, students study grammar, punctuation, spelling, and how to write effective paragraphs.
 The writing process is stressed through the writing of several genres over the course of the year.
 Group discussions are used to increase the students’ ability to present ideas orally to both small and large groups.
-Study skills are taught and instructions are given on how to use the library and various types of reference books to enhance expository writing, which involves the presentation of a main theme or idea, supporting facts or details, and a conclusion.
+Students learn how to use the library and various types of reference books to enhance expository writing.

 Mathematics